semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with resources

-This group of `sem` commands includes the four most commonly and frequently used commands: `sem create`, `sem delete`, `sem describe` and `sem get`.
+This group of `sem` commands includes the four most commonly and frequently used commands: `sem create`, `sem delete`, `sem describe`, `sem edit secrets`, `sem apply -f` and `sem get`.
 This mainly happens because these are the commands that allow you to work with resources.

 ### sem create

-The `sem create` command is used for creating new resources and should always be followed by the `-f` flag, which should be followed by a valid path to a proper YAML file.
+The `sem create` command is used for creating new resources and can be followed by the `-f` flag, which should be followed by a valid path to a proper YAML file.
 Currently there exist two types of YAML configuration files that can be handled by `sem create`: secrets and projects configuration files.

+However, for `secrets` only, you can use `sem create` to create an empty `secret` without the need for a YAML file as follows:

+    sem create secrets <name>

 Should you wish to learn more about creating new resources, you can visit the [Secrets YAML reference](https://docs.semaphoreci.com/article/51-secrets-yaml-reference)